Mental health in education: Prevalence of mental health issues in adolescents

 According to the National Institute of Mental Health, approximately 46% of American adolescents aged 13–18 will suffer from some form of mental disorder.
 About 21% will suffer from a disorder that is categorized as "severe," meaning that the disorder impairs their daily functioning, but almost two-thirds of these adolescents will not receive formal mental health support.
 According to the World Health Organization, physical, emotional, and social problems such as poverty, abuse, or violence cause students to be vulnerable to mental health illnesses.
-An estimated one in seven (14.3%) of 10-19-year-olds experience mental health conditions that remain unrecognized and untreated.
+An estimated one in seven (14.3%) of 10- to 19-year-olds experience mental health conditions that remain unrecognized and untreated.
 The most common types of disorders among adolescents as reported by the NIMH is anxiety disorders (including generalized anxiety disorder, phobias, post-traumatic stress disorder, obsessive-compulsive disorder, and others), with a lifetime prevalence of about 25% in youth aged 13–18 and 6% of those cases being categorized as severe.
-Next is mood disorders (major depressive disorder, dysthymic disorder, and/or bipolar disorder), with a lifetime prevalence of 14% and 4.7% for severe cases in adolescents.
-A similarly common disorder is Attention deficit hyperactivity disorder (ADHD), which is categorized as a childhood disorder but oftentimes carries through into adolescence and adulthood.
+Next are mood disorders (major depressive disorder, dysthymic disorder, and/or bipolar disorder), with a lifetime prevalence of 14% and 4.7% for severe cases in adolescents.
+A similarly common disorder is attention deficit hyperactivity disorder (ADHD), which is categorized as a childhood disorder but oftentimes carries through into adolescence and adulthood.
 The prevalence for ADHD in American adolescents is 9%, and 1.8% for severe cases.
 It is important to understand that ADHD is a serious issue in not only children but adults.
 When children have ADHD a number of mental illnesses can come from that which can affect their education and hold them back from succeeding.

 According to Mental Health America, more than 10% of young people exhibit symptoms of depression strong enough to severely undermine their ability to function at school, at home, or whilst managing relationships.

 A 2021 study conducted by NIMH managed to link 31.4% of suicide deaths to a mental health disorder, the most common ones being attention-deficit/hyperactivity disorder (ADHD) or depression.
 Suicide was the second leading cause of death among persons aged 10–29 years in the United States during 2011–2019.
 More teenagers and young adults die from suicide than cancer, heart disease, AIDS, birth defects, stroke, pneumonia, influenza, and chronic lung disease combined.
 There are an average of over 3,470 attempts by students in grades 9–12.

 According to APA, the percentage of students seeking college mental health counselling has been rising in recent years.
 With anxiety as the most common factor, depression as the second, stress as the third, family issues as the fourth, and academic performance and relationship problems as the fifth and sixth.